Gwen Zamora

-Rafaela Gwenah Zamora Likson-Semerád (born August 10, 1990), known professionally as Gwen Zamora, is a Filipina-French actress, model and former dancer in the Philippines.
+Gwenaelle Tasha Mae Agnese (born August 10, 1990), known professionally as Gwen Zamora, is a Filipina-French actress, model and former dancer in the Philippines.
 She was previously under GMA Network for six years until switching management to Viva Artists Agency and she now does freelance projects with both ABS-CBN and GMA Network.

 Biography

 Zamora was born in Australia to Italian-French dad and Filipino-Vietnamese mom.
 She spent her life in Australia, China and Thailand before moved to the Philippines when she was 14, Zamora has enrolled in Digital Filmmaking at the De La Salle–College of Saint Benilde.
 At 19, she has traveled the world and has lived in different countries because of her father.

 Zamora joined GMA Network, playing Cinderella in the evening teleserye, Grazilda.
 She also starred in the film Si Agimat at si Enteng Kabisote a film produced by GMA Films.

 She appeared in Alakdana and in the television series Machete in January 2011, which was followed by Biritera and My Beloved.

 Zamora joined in a GMA Christmas reality show, Puso ng Pasko: Artista Challenge in December 2010 and stars in the GMA horror comedy anthology, Spooky Nights Presents: Snow White Lady and the Seven Ghost and Spooky Nights Presents: Panata which premiered in 2011.

 On August 15, 2019, Zamora gave birth to their first child with basketball player David Semerád.
 They were married in France on February 13, 2021.